 Threats of Violence

-The Governing Board of [School] adopts the following policy which shall be effective on that date that the policy is adopted by the Board.
+The Governing Board of Westside Atlanta Charter School (“Board”) adopts the following policy which shall be effective on that date that the policy is adopted by the Board.

 SECTION 1.
 Policy.

 It is the policy of the Governing Board to take all reasonable steps to provide a safe environment for students and staff.
 To that end, any threat by any individual directed toward another which if carried out would pose a potential danger to the life and safety of students and/or staff should be regarded and treated seriously.